Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 • Protect and grow the High-Value, Low-Risk segment through premium services and retention strategies

+---
-**2. How does marketing spend correlate with purchase frequency or new loan uptake?
+**How does marketing spend correlate with purchase frequency or new loan uptake?
 Is the marketing budget being spent effectively?**

 		import pandas as pd
 		from sklearn.linear_model import LinearRegression